-On 10 January 2024, the Company disposed of the notes issued by Industrial and Commercial Bank of China Limited, a joint stock company incorporated in the PRC with limited liability and whose H shares (stock code: 1398) are listed on the Main Board of the Stock Exchange, in the principal amount of US\$3,600,000 at a total consideration (together with the accrued interests) of approximately US\$3,618,653 in the open market.
-Details of the said disposal was disclosed in the Company's announcement dated 11 January 2024 and circular dated 9 February 2024.
+On 10 January 2024, the Company disposed of the ICBCAS Notes issued by Industrial and Commercial Bank of China, in the principal amount of US\$3,600,000 at a total consideration (together with the accrued interests) of approximately US\$3,618,653 in the open market.
+Details of the said disposals were disclosed in the Company's announcement dated 11 January 2024 and circular dated 8 February 2024.

-On 12 January 2024, the Company disposed of the notes issued by China Cinda Finance (2015) I Limited, a wholly-owned subsidiary of China Cinda Asset Management Co., Ltd (which is a joint stock company incorporated in the PRC with limited liability and whose H shares (stock code: 1359) are listed on the Main Board of the Stock Exchange), in the principal amount of US\$2,500,000 at a total consideration (together with the accrued interests) of approximately US\$2,476,392 in the open market.
-Details of the said disposal was disclosed in the Company's announcement dated 12 January 2024 and circular dated 9 February 2024.
+On 12 January 2024, the Company disposed of the CCAMCL Notes Batch 2 issued by China Cinda Finance, in the principal amount of US\$2,500,000 at a total consideration (together with the accrued interests) of approximately US\$2,476,392 in the open market.
+Details of the said disposals were disclosed in the Company's announcement dated 12 January 2024 and circular dated 8 February 2024.